The structure of the local time of Markov processes indexed by Levy trees: Introduction

 since $\mathscr{Z}$ is precisely its image under the canonical projection $p_H$ on $\mathcal{T}_H$.
-By their radically different natures, both sets are of interest and we shall start focusing our attention on \eqref{introduction:soporteaA}.
-The study is done through a "temporal" approach, respecting the exploration order of $\mathcal{T}_H$ and making use of the machinery of time-indexed stochastic processes.
-As in classical excursion theory for Markov processes, our analysis relies on an additive functional $A = (A_t)_{t \in [0,\sigma]}$ of the Lévy snake $(\rho , W, \Lambda)$ with suitable properties and with Lebesgue-Stieltjes measure $\dd A$ supported on \eqref{introduction:soporteaA}.
+However, note that these two sets are of radically different natures.
+As in classical excursion theory for Markov processes, we shall start by constructing an additive functional $A = (A_t)_{t \in [0,\sigma]}$ of the Lévy snake $(\rho , W, \Lambda)$ with suitable properties and Lebesgue-Stieltjes measure $\dd A$ supported on \eqref{introduction:soporteaA}.
 The first main result of this work is obtained in Section \ref{section:structureOfTloc} and is divided in two parts: \begin{enumerate} \item[\rm{(i)}] The construction of the additive functional $A$ [Proposition \ref{proposition:aditivaDefinicion}]; \item[\rm{(ii)}] The characterization of the support of $\dd A$ [Theorem \ref{prop:suppA}]. \end{enumerate} See also Theorem \ref{theorem:supportIntro} for an equivalent formulation of (ii) in the terminology of the tree indexed process $(\xi_\upsilon)_{\upsilon \in\mathcal{T}_H}$.
 Recalling our initial discussion, the process $(A_t)_{t \in \mathbb{R}_+}$ is the natural candidate to index the excursions away from $x$ of $(\xi_\upsilon)_{ \upsilon \in \mathcal{T}_H}$.
-We are not yet in position in this introduction to state formally the content of (i) and (ii), but we give a general description.
-Our construction of $(A_t)_{t \in \mathbb{R}_+}$ relies on the so-called \textit{exit local times} for the Lévy snake $(\rho , W , \Lambda )$.
-More precisely, if we consider the family of domains $\{E \times [0, r) : \, r \in (0,\infty) \}$, for each fixed $r>0$, there exists an additive functional of $(\rho, W, \Lambda)$ that heuristically measures, at each $t \geq 0$, the number of connected components of $\mathcal{T}_H \setminus \{ \upsilon \in \mathcal{T}_H : \mathcal{L}_\upsilon \leq r \}$ at time $t$.
+We are not yet in position in this introduction to formally state the content of (i) and (ii), but we can give a general description.
+Our construction of $(A_t)_{t \in \mathbb{R}_+}$ relies on the so-called \textit{exit local times} of the Lévy snake $(\rho , W , \Lambda )$.
+More precisely, if we consider the family of domains $\{E \times [0, r) : \, r \in (0,\infty) \}$, for each fixed $r>0$, there exists an additive functional of $(\rho, W, \Lambda)$ that heuristically measures, at every $t \geq 0$, the number of connected components of $\mathcal{T}_H \setminus \{ \upsilon \in \mathcal{T}_H : \mathcal{L}_\upsilon \leq r \}$ visited up to time $t$.
 This description is informal and we refer to Section \ref{Special and intermediate} for details.
-We establish in Section \ref{subsection:PhiTildeyMarkovTloc} that the corresponding family of exit local times possesses a jointly measurable version $(\mathscr{L}_t^{r} : \, t \geq 0 , r >0 )$, and in Section \ref{subsection:existenciaAditiva} we define our continuous additive $A$ by setting
+We establish in Section \ref{subsection:PhiTildeyMarkovTloc} that the corresponding family of exit local times possesses a jointly measurable version $(\mathscr{L}_t^{r} : \, t \geq 0 , r >0 )$, and in Section \ref{subsection:existenciaAditiva} we define our continuous additive $A$ by setting: